 Another factor that influences participation in government assistance programs is stigma surrounding the receipt and utilization of public assistance programs (Allen et al., 2014; Fothergill, 2003; Stuber & Schlesinger, 2006).
 Some individuals who qualify for benefits may not choose to use them due to political views or principles surrounding whether the government should provide such benefits (Morin et al., 2012).
-Ample political science research has found that sexual minorities tend to align with left-leaning parties and support liberal policy positions, suggesting that they may not share this stigma to the same degree as heterosexual populations (Edelman, 1992; Jones, 2021; Lewis et al., 2011; Smith & Haider-Markel, 2002; Turnbull-Dugarte & Townsley, 2020).
-This mechanism of higher support for and willingness to use government assistance programs may explain a differential between LGB and heterosexual adults.
+Ample social science research has found that sexual minorities tend to align with left-leaning parties and support liberal policy positions, suggesting that they may not share this stigma to the same degree as heterosexual populations (Edelman, 1992; Jones, 2021; Lewis et al., 2011; Smith & Haider-Markel, 2002; Turnbull-Dugarte & Townsley, 2020).
+The stigma hypothesis of higher support for and willingness to use government assistance programs suggests a positive public assistance take-up differential for sexual minorities.

-The availability (or lack thereof) of alternative familial and community-based networks may differ for low-income LGB people, and they may have to rely on government assistance more than similarly situated heterosexuals as a result (a case of participation benefits).
-Previous research has established that LGB people are less likely to be religious, which is one pathway through which individuals can acquire social and economic supports (Herek et al., 2010; Sherkat et al., 2010).
-Additionally, the family strains involved in the coming out process or a lack of family acceptance may lead to decreased social or economic support from immediate and extended families, though some work has found higher financial transfers from parents to LGB children than heterosexual children (Dempsey et al., 2020; Perales & Huang, 2020).
-Government assistance may be filling in gaps for low-income LGB people where they lack support structures that low-income heterosexuals have, though qualitative research has found barriers to accessing social services for low-income LGB individuals (B. D. M. Wilson et al., 2020).
+A lack of alternative community-based and familial networks for low-income LGB people may indicate they have to rely on government assistance more than similarly situated heterosexuals.
+Previous research has established that LGB people are less likely to be affiliated with organized religion, which is one pathway through which individuals can acquire social and economic supports (Herek et al., 2010; Sherkat et al., 2010).
+Additionally, the family strains involved in the coming out process or a lack of family acceptance may lead to decreased social or economic support from immediate and extended family members, though some work has found higher financial transfers from parents to LGB children than heterosexual children (Dempsey et al., 2020; Perales & Huang, 2020).
+Government assistance may be filling in gaps for low-income LGB people where they lack support structures that low-income heterosexuals have, again predicting higher take-up among sexual minorities (Wilson et al., 2020).

 Finally, it is possible that differentials are due to social network effects.
 Sociologists have established that individuals' choices can be influenced by their peers, and that these "social networks" can shape behavior both consciously and unconsciously (DiMaggio & Garip, 2012).
 Additionally, some literature has found that subgroups of the LGB community have denser (non-familial) social networks than heterosexuals (Breder & Bockting, 2022).
-It is possible that LGB individuals in poverty may be referring each other to social service access differentially, or (for gay and bisexual men especially) have access to social service providers and assistance through networks like sexual health clinics, which frequently offer comprehensive services alongside sexual health treatments and materials (AIDS Project LA, 2022).
-Additionally, individuals with HIV may qualify for SSI and Medicaid if their health deteriorates to disabling levels.
+It is possible that LGB individuals in poverty may be referring each other to social service access differentially, or have access to social service providers and assistance through networks like sexual health clinics for HIV and STI care, which frequently offer comprehensive services alongside sexual health screenings and treatments (AIDS Project LA, 2022).
+Additionally, individuals with HIV may automatically qualify for SSI and Medicaid if their health deteriorates to disabling levels.

 Using the frameworks outlined above and the contextual details of the LGB community, we expect that LGB adults will take-up public assistance programs at higher rates than similarly eligible heterosexual adults.
-Additionally, we hypothesize that this effect will be amplified for gay men, who may have larger social network effects and lower information barriers given their educational attainment.